usultrared/dcos-website/README.md

 ## Versioning

-- To create a new version picker dropdown item, modify `layouts/docs.jade`.
+- To create a new version picker dropdown item, modify `layouts/docs.jade` and `gulpfile.js`.

 -  When a new version GAs, modify the `redirect-prefixes` file.
 For example, this denotes that 1.8 is the default version: